cwalker67/vagrant-ubuntu-oracle-xe/README.md

 If you want to raise the default number of connections oracle xe check: [Raise OracleXE Connections] `ALTER SYSTEM SET processes=200 scope=spfile` (and restart the DB)

+You might also want to set the passwords to not expire: [Disable Oracle Passwords]

+    ALTER PROFILE DEFAULT LIMIT
+      FAILED_LOGIN_ATTEMPTS UNLIMITED
+      PASSWORD_LIFE_TIME UNLIMITED;

+    NOAUDIT ALL;
+    DELETE FROM SYS.AUD$;

 [Vagrant]: http://www.vagrantup.com/

 [Puppet]: http://puppetlabs.com/